 I know now that the day I walked on that sand, my memory, everything I once experienced, has become a book that forgets its pages.
 No sooner does a precise memory emerge on the surface, that it vanished into an abyss, into oblivion.

 My life is written on sheets, that no binding can assemble, and the wind disperses when I brush them.

-The poems and prayers I repeated once in solitary recitation, those that all the warriors of my tribe knew by heart, I have forgotten!
+The poems and prayers I repeated once in solitary recitation, or with my grandparents, those that all the warriors of my tribe knew by heart, I have forgotten!

 And since I am me, now deserted by all memories, crawling like a crab on the glowing sand, what can I do but remember that one chapter of my life, so long avoided, that led me so far?
 Before the solitude and the tears break me apart.